The First Model-Independent Upper Bound on Micro-lensing Signature of the Highest Mass Binary Black Hole Event GW231123: Micro-lensing search of GW231123 using Model-Independent -GLANCE

-To check the presence of any unmodeled correlated characteristic in the residual, we apply \texttt{$\mu$-GLANCE} on the GW231123 residuals from detectors H1 and L1.
+To check the presence of any correlated characteristic in the residual, we apply \texttt{$\mu$-GLANCE} on the GW231123 residuals from detectors H1 and L1.
 We calculate the best-fit waveform and subsequently calculate the residuals and their cross-correlation for five waveform models \texttt{IMRPhenomXPHM-SpinTaylor} \citep{Pratten:2020ceb}, \texttt{IMRPhenomTPHM} \citep{Estelles:2021gvs}, \texttt{NRSur7dq4} \citep{Varma:2019csw}, \texttt{IMRPhenomXO4a} \citep{Thompson:2023ase} and \texttt{SEOBNRv5PHM} \citep{Ramos-Buades:2023ehm} \footnote{The maximum-likelihood values of the fifteen GW source parameters are used to calculate the GW best-fit waveform.
 In the following step, the waveform is projected onto the detectors accounting the response functions of the detectors.}.
-The bandpassed and whitened residuals for detectors H1 and L1 for these waveform models are shown along the first column of figure \ref{fig:res_cc}.
-Given the duration of the signal of $\approx$ 0.2s in the observable frequencies of LVK, we choose the cross-correlation timescale ($\tau_{\rm cc}$) of 0.125s and 0.0625s.
+The band-passed and whitened residuals for detectors H1 and L1 for these waveform models are shown along the first column of figure \ref{fig:res_cc}.
+We choose the cross-correlation timescale ($\tau_{\rm cc}$) of 0.125s and 0.0625s, shorter than (and comparable to) the in-band duration of 0.2s of the signal.
 The cross-correlation between the H1 and L1 residuals is shown in the second column.
 Due to the specific orientation of the H1 and L1 detectors on earth, any common feature in the data shows up in the negative direction \footnote{Please refer to the article \citep{lhantenna, det_antenna} for more details on the detector antenna patterns.}.
 The horizontal band shows the $3\sigma$ of the distribution of noise cross-correlation $N_{xx'}$ with its color representing the cross-correlation timescale as mentioned in the labels.
 In the third column, we show the residual SNR for a timescale ($\tau_{\rm snr}$) of 1s.
 The dashed vertical lines (brown and green lines) show the time-interval over which the residual cross-correlation is summed to understand how microlensing features, if present, accumulate in time.

 From the third column of the figure \ref{fig:res_cc}, we show that the residual cross-correlation SNR ($\rho_{\rm residual}$) for the waveform models \texttt{IMRPhenomXPHM}, \texttt{IMRPhenomTPHM}, \texttt{IMRPhenomXO4a}, \texttt{NRSur7dq4}, and \texttt{SEOBNRv5PHM} are respectively 2.85, 1.92, 4.72, 1.38 and 7.19 respectively for cross-correlation timescale of $0.0625s$ and SNR timescale of $1s$.
 We show that a residual feature $\geq 3\sigma$ is supported only by \texttt{IMRPhenomXO4a} and \texttt{SEOBNRv5PHM}.
 However, residual cross-correlation does not inform us about the origin of the common signatures in the residuals.
 Therefore, to check whether the features appear due to lensing, we perform a lensing parameter estimation on the signal, using an amplification template.
 This is shown in the next section \ref{sec4}.